newjersey/navigator.business.nj.gov/content/src/certifications/sbe.md

 ### Eligibility Criteria

-A SBE is a business:

-1. with its primary location is in New Jersey
+* Primary location is in New Jersey
-2. that has 100 or fewer full-time employees
+* 100 or fewer full-time employees
-3. that has 51% or more of their business operations/sales in New Jersey, OR has 51% or more of the company’s full-time employees in New Jersey
+* 51% or more of their business operations/sales in New Jersey, OR has 51% or more of the company’s full-time employees in New Jersey
-4. that meets [additional revenue limits](https://business.nj.gov/pages/sbe) based on your business activity
+* Meets [additional revenue limits](https://business.nj.gov/pages/sbe) based on your business activity

 ### Application Needs